eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Vehicle_State.md

 previous and the new position instead.

 !!! note
-    This function can also be used to force a vehicle into the network that [has been loaded](../Simulation/VehicleInsertion.md#loading) but could not depart due to having it's departure lane blocked.
+    This function can also be used to force a vehicle into the network that [has been loaded](../Simulation/VehicleInsertion.md#loading) but could not depart due to having its departure lane blocked.

 !!! caution
-    When mapping a vehicle to an edge that is not currently on it's route, the new route will consist of that edge only.
+    When mapping a vehicle to an edge that is not currently on its route, the new route will consist of that edge only.
 Once the vehicle reaches the end of that edge it disappears unless receiving another moveToXY command in that simulation step.
 This means, vehicles may disappear when calling *traci.simulationStep* with arguments that cause SUMO to perform multiple steps.

 |         byte          |       integer        |        byte         |                       string                       |       byte       |                        double                         | | | | | | | | |
 | :-------------------: | :------------------: | :-----------------: | :------------------------------------------------: | :--------------: | :---------------------------------------------------: | :-: |:-: |:-: |:-: |:-: |:-: |:-: |:-: |